 The game will take place across two venues: Kiwanis Huia Lodge and Huia Lodge (the two camps are across the road from each other).
 There are 24 beds at the smaller camp ('the crew camp') and 50 beds at the larger camp ('the main camp').
 Additionally, we'll spaces for approximately three large bell tents and four smaller tents.
 Those who are wanting to set up a bell tent are asked to accommodate at least two, preferably more, people in order to maximise space.

-At 7pm on August 29th, all registered participants will be contacted via Eventbrite email to choose their bunk space at the camp.
+As part of selecting your accommodation, you will also have to go through the Post-Game Duties spreadsheet, and put your name next to a post-game task that you are committing to completing.
+This is mandatory, and it is to ensure that clean up work is evenly distributed across everyone, and that we know ahead of time we have people for the key jobs.
+There is also a voluntary pre-game help spreadsheet for anyone who is getting to the venue early on the Friday and can help us out with some set up.
+At 7pm on March 9th, all registered participants will be contacted via Eventbrite email to choose their bunk space at the camp.
 This will be done through a shared spreadsheet.
 Regardless of whether you are staying on site or not, you need to view the spreadsheet and move your name from the list to the corresponding accommodation choice (even if it is 'Offsite').
-Accommodation will be finalised September 5th.
-At the camp on the weekend, we will have a volunteer ensuring everyone ends up in the right space and with a bed.
+Accommodation will be finalised April 1st.

 Everyone was really responsible in the previous games, so we’re going to continue with our alcohol policy from last time: Don’t be a dick.
 This means: we’re fine with people have a drink or two with dinner, and a few quiet drinks while socialising after play winds down for the evening, but we don’t want to see anyone drunk, injured, forcing others to look after them or too hungover to get up the next morning and make the most of the game.
 As a community we’ve had this conversation a lot, so we all know exactly what kind of behaviour is unacceptable.
 A couple of social drinks with food are good, and we’re drawing the line there.
 If that doesn’t work, we’ll have to make more rules for next time, and that’s exactly zero fun for everyone.
 We don’t like to be the fun police but dealing with the real police is even less fun.